 But that wasn’t my first foray into the world of online education.
 Back in 1997, I co-founded a company called Blackboard, which brought to market one of the first commercially available enterprise learning management systems (LMS).

-So, as I stand alongside our amazing team and announce that Class has reached a definitive agreement to acquire Blackboard Collaborate, it is an exciting full circle moment filled with lots of potential and a little déjà vu.
+So, as I stand alongside our amazing team and announce that Class has officially acquired Blackboard Collaborate, it is an exciting full circle moment filled with lots of potential and a little déjà vu.

 Class will now serve over 1,750 institutions representing higher education, K-12 and corporate learning & development teams, and have a team of more than 300 employees globally.

 When we founded Class at the height of the pandemic, we knew that learners, instructors, and institutions needed our help, and fast.
 We went right to work and built teaching and learning tools for Zoom.
 From there, we took on a bigger vision to change the way the world learns.

 Now, after millions of students and hundreds of thousands of teachers were put online overnight, we’ve arrived at a tipping point when technology adoption has become ubiquitous around the world across in-person, hybrid, and virtual learning.